Skip to content

 Positive_Culture

 While strategic leadership is vital to cultivating that kind of culture, building and maintaining it involves effort from everyone in the school — including your newest hires.
-So, it’s crucial that your school’s mission, vision and values are clearly communicated (and actively modeled!) throughout the onboarding process.
+So, it’s crucial that your school’s mission, vision and values are clearly communicated (and actively modeled!) in your hiring and onboarding processes.

 Here’s how to do it.